Brendalaime/om621_assignments/README.md

    - **Seasonality:** recurring shape in several modes.
    - **Trend:** container modes trend up; parcel/air flatter.
    - **Recipe:** forecast each mode separately (seasonal baseline + recent trend), adjust accruals using **median delay by mode**, add buffers for container modes’ long tails.

-> Tone: I keep the write‑ups short, human, and practical (what I see, why it matters, what to do).

 ---